Effect of electric vehicles, heat pumps, and solar panels on low-voltage feeders: Evidence from smart meter profiles: Results

 PV inverter power was often observed to be smaller than peak installed PV power, i.e., the inverters are undersized.
-An example is shown in Figure \ref{fig:profile_pv_underdim}: maximal injection power is around 4 kW, which is reached quite early in the day (around 9h).
+Examples are shown in Figures \ref{fig:profile_hp} and \ref{fig:profile_pv_underdim}.
+For Figure \ref{fig:profile_pv_underdim}, maximal injection power is around 4 kW, which is reached quite early in the day (around 9h).
 This means that the inverter capacity is significantly smaller than the installed PV capacity.
 There is some unusually high and constant consumption in summer (July and August).
 This could, for example, be swimming pool heating or air conditioning.
-This is one example of many where consumption behaviour is observed for which the underlying reasons are uncertain.
+This is one example of many where consumption patterns are observed for which the underlying reasons are uncertain.

 What is likely a connection with a battery is shown in Figure \ref{fig:profile_battery}.
-There is almost never offtake between April and September, only injection during the middle of the day.
+There is almost never offtake between April and September, only injection during the middle of the day and zero offtake at night.
+This is likely because a battery is supplying all the energy needed to cover the consumption demand at night.
 Note the timed consumption peaks around 12h and 22h.
-In the dataset, there are a lot connections with timed consumption peaks.
+In the dataset, there are many connections with timed consumption peaks.

-We believe it would be difficult to capture all of the observed behaviour in a bottom-up approach.
-There is a lot of unexpected consumption behaviour, which is sometimes even for experts difficult to interpret.
+We believe it would be difficult to capture all of the observed behavior in a bottom-up modeling approach.
+There are a large amount of unexpected consumption patterns, which are sometimes even for experts difficult to interpret.
 Guessing the occurrence and distribution of all these phenomena is challenging.
-Not having to model all this stochasticity is an advantage of using a large dataset that measures actual day-to-day consumption.
+For example, we found a lot of consumption peaks that are clearly timed, as in Figure \ref{fig:profile_battery}, but the size and timing of these peaks differs significantly among the profiles.
+The same holds true for EV charging behavior: the frequency of charging events and their timing during the day varies significantly, making it challenging to model this consumption behavior.
+Not having to model all this stochasticity is an advantage of our approach, which consists of using a large dataset that measures actual day-to-day consumption.